mideind/GreynirCorrect/README.rst

 Prerequisites
 *************

-ReynirCorrect runs on CPython 3.5 or newer, and on PyPy 3.5 or newer.
+GreynirCorrect runs on CPython 3.5 or newer, and on PyPy 3.5 or newer.
 It has been tested on Linux, MacOS and Windows.
 The PyPi package includes binary wheels for common environments, but if the setup on your OS requires compilation from sources, you may need